mjherr/Milestone-1/README.md

 ## Deployed Game
 [PLAYNOW](https://mjherr.github.io/Milestone-1-Tic-Tac-Toe-Game/)

-To start playing, each player will type their name in the Player 1 or Player 2 box.
+The starting player will always be X.

 On a 3x3 grid, each player will take turns selecting the square their shape will fill.

 The objective of the game is to get 3 X's or O's, in a row, vertically, horizontally or diagonally.

-Winner scores 10 points.

-Game ends once a player earns 10 points.

-Game will keep score of each win.
+The first person to get 3 X's or 3 O's will win.

 Pseudocode:
-Round 1: Player 1 and Player 2 type their names in name boxes.
-Player 1 places X first.
+Round 1: Player 1 places X first.
 Player 2 places O next.
 Since there are not 3 X's or O's in a row, the game has not ended.
 Round 2: Player 1 and 2 place their letters.
 Again, there are not 3 X's or O's in a row, the game has not ended.